An innovative foundation focused on small, strategic grant-making

 Conrad Martin is the Executive Director of the Stewart R. Mott Foundation.
 Additionally, Mr. Martin serves as the Executive Director of the Fund for Constitutional Government.
 Mr. Martin also serves on the Boards of the Center for International Policy, the Center for Investigative Reporting, and the American Progressive Caucus Foundation.
 Mr. Martin served in the Peace Corps from 1981 to 1983 as a Forage Agronomist on the island of Barbados.
 He is a graduate of Utah State University where he studied Agronomy and International Agricultural Development with a focus in Agricultural Economics.
 Born in Mexico, Mr. Martin is fluent in conversational Spanish and has traveled widely in South America, Central America, Europe and the Near East.

-Kat Norris, Grants and Office Manager
+Kat Norris, Grants and Finance Manager